-Disorganized Complexity is found in a system with many loosely coupled, disorganized and equal elements, which possesses certain average properties such as temperature or pressure.
-Such a system can be described by "19th Century" statistical analysis techniques.
+- 1. Disorganized Complexity is found in a system with many loosely coupled, disorganized and equal elements, which possesses certain average properties such as temperature or pressure.
+Such a system can be described by "19th Century" statistical analysis techniques. - 2.
 Organized Complexity can be found in a system with many strongly coupled, organized and different elements which possess certain emergent properties and phenomena such as those exhibited by economic, political or social systems.
-Such a system can not be described well by traditional analysis techniques.
+Such a system cannot be described well by traditional analysis techniques.

-Weaver's ideas about this new kind of complex problem are one of the foundational ideas of systems thinking.
+Weaver's ideas about this new kind of complex problem are some of the foundational ideas of systems thinking.
 (See also Systems Thinking.)

-Later authors, such as Flood and Carson (Flood and Carson 1993) and Lawson (Lawson 2010), expand organized complexity to systems which have been organized into a structure intended to be understood and thus amenable to engineering and life cycle management (Braha et al. 2006).
+Later authors, such as Flood and Carson (1993) and Lawson (2010), expand organized complexity to systems which have been organized into a structure intended to be understood and thus amenable to engineering and life cycle management (Braha et al. 2006).
 They also suggest that disorganized complexity could result from a heterogeneous complex system evolving without explicit architectural control during its life (complexity creep).
-This is a different use of the terms organized and disorganized to that used by Weaver.
+This is a different use of the terms "organized" and "disorganized" to that used by Weaver.
 Care should be taken in mixing these ideas